undergrad-partner-school

 Overall, Tillamook Bay Community College provides a supportive and inclusive learning environment for its students.
 With its diverse program offerings, commitment to student success, and focus on community engagement, TBCC is dedicated to providing accessible and high-quality education to the Tillamook Bay community.

-Tillamook Bay Community College is a public two-year college with graduate programs located in Tillamook, OR.
-This school follows a quarterly calendar.
+Located in Tillamook, OR, Tillamook Bay Community College is a public two-year college with graduate programs.
+This educational institution operates on a quarterly calendar.
 It has an acceptance rate of 42%.
-The freshman retention rate at Tillamook Bay Community College is 61%.
+The freshman retention rate at Tillamook Bay Community College is 72%.

 Quick Facts